DrUzair/RnD/anonymization.md

 # Techniques
 In consideration of compliance to applicable privacy laws for releasing data, a variety of techniques are applied while releasing information about data.

 ## Vanilla
-Remove data fields that can uniquely identify a person, i.e. *birth date*.
+- Remove data a field that can uniquely identify a person, i.e. *birth date*.
+- Remove data fields that in combination can uniquely identify a person, i.e. *time of arrival, gender, age, marital status*
+-
 ## Agrggregation
 Release overall statistics about distribution of data instead of original elements.
 ## Interactive